The 12 Best Portrait Photographers in London

 10. Silvie Taylor

 Silvie Taylor’s portraits radiate love and warmth.
-Colored in sepia tones and designed to bring out nostalgia, she captures love and relationships in all forms with a moving respect and intimacy.
-There is a deeply satisfying acceptance in the couples photographs that characterize her work.
-Her solo portraits carry a sense of special freedom, and all of her portraits make lovely use of natural light and landscapes to paint a love story.
+Colored in sepia tones and designed to bring out nostalgia, she captures love and relationships in all forms.
+In fact, her style invokes a moving respect and intimacy.
+There is a deeply satisfying acceptance in the couple’s photographs that characterize her work.
+Her solo portraits carry a sense of special freedom, and all of her portraits make a lovely use of natural light and landscapes to paint a love story.

 11. Sean Whitty